Category:Scraping Tools

 Pros

-• Static pricing removes guesswork on difficult domains: Premium sites like Walmart or LinkedIn cost a flat $2.50 per 1K requests regardless of complexity.
+• Predictable pricing on hard targets: Heavily protected sites like Walmart, Lowe's, and Costco cost a flat $2.50 per 1K requests regardless of complexity.
 Most competitors either charge unpredictable variable rates or fail entirely on these targets.

-• Best success rate in the industry: Hit 100% success on Indeed, Zillow, Capterra, and Google.
+• Best success rate in the industry: Hit 100% success on Indeed, GitHub, Zillow, and Google.
 Even on heavily protected targets, the reliability held up where other providers struggled.

 • No parameter trial-and-error: The API automatically selects the right proxy type, browser fingerprint, and retry strategy based on the target domain.
 You send the URL and get results.